Anne-Valérie Seto

-Anne-Valérie Riol Seto (司徒: Si1 Tou4) (born February 26, 2003) is a Canadian soccer player who plays for Halifax Tides FC in the Northern Super League.
+Anne-Valérie Riol Seto (司徒: Si1 Tou4) (born February 26, 2003) is a Canadian soccer player who plays as a midfielder for Montreal Roses FC.

 College career

 In 2021, Seto began attending the University of Memphis, where she played for the women's soccer team.
 On August 18, 2022, she scored a brace for her first goals in a 6-1 victory over the Little Rock Trojans.
 In 2024, she was named to the All-AAC Second Team.
 She was also named to the AAC All-Academic Team three times.

 Club career

 In 2022, Seto played with CS Mont-Royal Outremont in the Première ligue de soccer du Québec.

 In 2025, she signed with Halifax Tides FC in the Northern Super League.

+On 14 April 2026, Seto was announced at Montreal Roses FC.